labviewprime/LabVIEW-Tools/NI-845x I2C-SPI Programmer/README.md

 * **Saving VIs:** Always save VIs in the LabVIEW version specified or a newer one.
 Avoid down-saving unless absolutely necessary and tested.
 * **Separation of Compiled Code:** In LabVIEW project settings (`File > Project Properties > Project`), ensure "Separate compiled code from source file" is **unchecked** for easier Git management if you are not using a specific workflow that requires it.
 If it's checked, Git might not track changes to the diagram if only compiled code changed.
 Most modern advice leans towards keeping it separate for cleaner diffs, so choose what works for your team and be consistent. *Edit: Modern best practice is often to **check** this (separate compiled code) to reduce binary changes when only data or settings change.
 Clarify your team's preference.*

----

-Remember to replace the bracketed placeholders `[...]` with your project's specific information.
-Good luck!